yireo/mageunconference-nl-2023-notes/README.md

 # MageUnconference NL 2023 notes

-## Session: How to deal with Upgrades of Magento - Jeffrey - Experius | part of Happy Horizon
+## Session: How to deal with Upgrades of Magneto - Jeffrey - Experius | part of Happy Horizon
 **Notes by Jeroen Vermeulen, additional notes Luke Collymore**

 Why